-As mentioned previously, any significant finding produced in the course of research will likely be a candidate for patent protection.
-This is a complex process, and it, as discussed earlier, requires significant legal expertise and counsel in order to navigate the process.
+As mentioned previously, any significant finding produced during research will likely be a candidate for patent protection.
+This is a complex process, and it, as discussed earlier, requires significant legal expertise and counsel to navigate the process.
 It is also, as mentioned before, fundamental to any transfer of research to use in revenue-producing situations (be that outright sale or licensing of patents to others, or use of the intellectual property as basis for a product or service.)